ayushp0221/SafeMedAI/README.md

 ---

 ## #️⃣ Keywords
-MLOps, Python, Fine-tuning, Drug Interaction Prediction, Healthcare AI, Google Colab, medalpaca-7b, Hugging face, Gradio, Parameter efficient finetuning.
+MLOps, Python, Fine-tuning, Drug Interaction Prediction, Healthcare AI, Google Colab, MedAlpaca, Hugging Face, Gradio, LoRA, 4-bit Quantization

 ---

 ## 💻 Project Abstract
 Drug interactions are a major cause of hospitalizations and adverse health outcomes.
 Current tools often lack accessibility and interpretability.
 This project bridges the gap using data science combined with clinical knowledge and large language models (LLMs).

-We developed an AI-powered model to predict potential side effects caused by commonly prescribed drug combinations and generate clinically relevant, human-understandable summaries using the fine-tuned MedLLAMA model.
+We developed an AI-powered model to predict potential side effects caused by commonly prescribed drug combinations and generate clinically relevant, human-understandable summaries using a fine-tuned MedAlpaca (LLaMA 7B) model.

 ---